coldchair/CPRet/README.md

 👉 [http://1.94.255.218:5000/](http://1.94.255.218:5000/)

-This demo supports both **duplicate problem detection** and **simplified description retrieval**.
+This demo can assist in **duplicate problem detection** by retrieving potentially similar problems, though final identification still requires manual verification.

+It also supports **similar problem retrieval** to help broaden your problem-solving perspective.

+You can input either a **full problem description** or a **simplified version**, and the system will return the most relevant existing problems.

-You can refer to the usage examples of the retrieval platform at: https://github.com/coldchair/CPRet/blob/main/TestCases.md
+You can refer to the usage examples of the retrieval platform at: [https://github.com/coldchair/CPRet/blob/main/TestCases.md](https://github.com/coldchair/CPRet/blob/main/TestCases.md)

 It runs the same codebase and embedding model as the local deployment (see below), so you can preview its capabilities before setting up your own instance.